tydmiller/Portfolio/README.md

 3D Renderer using Vulkan and OpenGL:

-This project loads in STL and OBJ files and then displays them based on vertice coordinates given.
+This project loads in STL and OBJ files and then displays them based on vertices coordinates given.

 ![image](https://github.com/tydmiller/Portfolio/assets/70169338/cc21c805-8384-465a-8ef0-d9835dca59cb)